G11-999/kiwiq/docs/design_docs/workflow_service/guides/nodes/merge_aggregate_node_guide.md

         -   **`reduce_phase`**: Handle overlaps.
             -   `default_reducer`: The basic rule (usually "keep the last value seen").
             -   `reducers`: Special rules for specific fields (e.g., `sum` for numbers, `extend` for lists, `nested_merge` for complex details).
 These can target nested paths directly (e.g., `user.settings`).
+                -   Use `nested_merge_replace` or `nested_merge_aggregate` to combine complex nested data structures deeply.
+                -   `nested_merge_aggregate` is useful for combining everything found: it merges nested objects, extends lists, and groups differing values into lists.
         -   **`post_merge_transformations`**: Final tweaks after combining (e.g., calculate an `average`, `multiply` a value).
 -   **Dot Notation:** Use dots (`.`) to access data inside objects (e.g., `customer.address.zipcode`).
 -   **It Modifies a Copy:** The node doesn't change the original input data; it creates a new combined result in its output field (`merged_data`).